uploadcare/file-uploader-examples/examples/svelte-uploader/README.md

 File Uploader is native to the Web, which makes them native to Svelte too.

 E.g. in this example we created a [FileUploader](src/lib/FileUploader/FileUploader.svelte) component which provides Svelte-friendly API for the rest of the view.
-There are File Uploader inside of this component and nowhere else.
+There is a File Uploader inside this component and nowhere else.

 ### Styling